-If you were to look at your spine from the side, you'd see that it curves out at your neck (cervical spine), in at your mid-back (thoracic spine), and out again at your low back (lumbar spine).
-Your back is supposed to have those curves.
+We all have curves in our spines, but scoliosis causes the spine to curve in the wrong direction.
+It causes sideways curves, and those are different from the spine's normal curves.
+If you looked at your spine from the side, you'd see it curves out at your neck (cervical spine), in at your mid-back (thoracic spine), and out again at your low back (lumbar spine).
+Your back is supposed to curve that way.

-- Lumbar Spine: In your low back, you have 5 vertebrae that are labeled L1 to L5 (the "L" means lumbar).
+- Lumbar spine: In your low back, you have five vertebrae that are labeled L1 to L5 (the "L" means lumbar).
 These vertebrae are your largest and strongest vertebrae, responsible for carrying a lot of your body's weight.
 The lumbar vertebrae are also your last "true" vertebrae; down from this region, your vertebrae are fused.
 In fact, L5 may even be fused with part of your sacrum.

 Normal Spinal Curves: Lordosis and Kyphosis

 When viewed from the side, you can see the spine has both inward and outward curves.
 These curves help your back carry your weight and are also important for flexibility.